Seirdy/seirdy.one/content/posts/fediverse-blocklists.md

 pawoo.net
 : Lolisho instance that does not moderate sufficiently.
 Has had several incidents of actual CSAM and child predators going unmoderated for long durations, despite reports.

+pibvt.net
+: Lolisho and actual photos of toddlers posted by MAPs.
+[FediBlock post](https://pleroma.envs.net/notice/AS9QjlcEaQgZKbz5gO) with some more details.

 pieville.net
 : Admin is a white nationalist who [supports building an ethno-state, and genocide](http://archive.today/2023.08.19-214916/https://pieville.net/@Alex_Linder/110882938852628318).
 [Admin profile](https://web.archive.org/web/20230819215516/https://pieville.net/@Alex_Linder) features more blatant slur-filled racism, antisemitism, etc.